-A grassroots movement of Utah citizens helped derail government plans to base the MS Missile System in Utah’s Great Basin.
+A grassroots movement of Utah citizens helped derail government plans to base the MX Missile System in Utah’s Great Basin.

 When the United States Air Force announced its plans in 1979 to build its new MX Intercontinental Ballistic Missile System in Utah’s Great Basin, it could hardly have anticipated the coalition of concerned citizens that rose up in feisty opposition.